You only live once.

 Hematocrit is the percentage of red blood cells in your blood.
 It indicates how dense the blood is.

 Luteinizing hormone (LH) from the pituitary gland connects the brain to the gonads.
-In males, it triggers testosterone; in females, it orchestrates menstrual cycles and prompts ovulation and egg implantation.
+In females, it orchestrates menstrual cycles and prompts ovulation and egg implantation.

 Vitamin B6 is a water-soluble vitamin and essential nutrient you need to get through your diet.
 It supports brain development and helps your nerves and immune system function properly.

-Sex-hormone binding globulin (SHBG) is produced primarily in the liver and controls the amount of available active sex hormones like estrogen and testosterone.
+Sex-hormone binding globulin (SHBG) is produced primarily in the liver and controls the amount of available active sex hormones.

 Thrombocytes, or platelets, are the part of your blood that help with clotting.
 When you get cut, platelets cluster at your wound to stop the bleeding, acting as a natural bandage.